What is Halkidiki?

 Getting There and Around

-You can easily hire a car in the main centres to get around if you want to avoid the drive from Thessaloniki.
-Motor bike and scooter rental shops are also to be found in major centres.
+- You can easily hire a car in the main town centers to get around if you want to avoid the drive from Thessaloniki.
+Motor bike and scooter rental shops are also to be found in major centers.

-Cycling is probably easier on the west side as there are more gradients and curves on the east coast.
+- Cycling in Sithonia is probably easier on the west side, as there are steeper hills and more pronounced curves on the east coast.

 Athos Peninsula (3rd leg)